reef-technologies/b2-sdk-python/doc/source/quick_start.rst

     To learn more about sync, see :ref:`sync`.

 Sync uses an encryption provider.
-In principle, it's a mapping between file metadata (bucket_name, file_info, etc.) and `EncryptionSetting`.
+In principle, it's a mapping between file metadata (bucket_name, file_info, etc) and `EncryptionSetting`.
 The reason for employing such a mapping, rather than a single `EncryptionSetting`, is the fact that users of Sync do not necessarily know up front what files it's going to upload and download.
 This approach enables using unique keys, or key identifiers, across files.
 This is covered in greater detail in :ref:`server_side_encryption`.